gregscharf/RTFM-Redox/README.md

 ```

 ### Windows
-**Note**: Building on Windows is not currently working because of an issue I need to resolve related to the Sys crate???
+**Note**: Building on Windows is not working because the termion crate does not support Windows.
+Will be switching to crossterm.